kushagra-explore/beverage-machine/README.md

 A multithreaded beverage dispenser
 To run the project execute mvn clean install && mvn exec:java
 <br/>
-The Project uses builder pattern to build machine object uses facade pattern to encapsulate all the ingridient container functions like dispense and refill.
+The Project uses **builder pattern** to build machine object.
+It also uses **facade pattern** to encapsulate all the ingridient container functions like dispense and refill.
 <br/>
-To dispense visior pattern is used
+To dispense **visior pattern** is used
 <br/>
 **Class Diagram can be found below**
 <br/>